jentanbernardus/fublo-boilerplate/README.md

 This means you will not have to write the doctype etc because the body tag is opened in the pre done header and closed in the footer.

 So you just write in the body.

+Please include all scripts in the footer and if you need mootools set that as a dependency.
+Here is an example.

+	wp_register_script('my_epic_script', get_bloginfo('stylesheet_url') . '/somescript.js', array('fublo_boilerplate_mootools'), 'version or false', true);